nimmam831/nimmam831/README.md

 - 👋 Hi, I’m @nimmam831
-- 👀 I’m interested in Making roblox games
+- 👀 I’m interested in ....
-- 🌱 I’m currently learning Nothing github as of 10/1/2021
+- 🌱 I’m currently learning ....
-- 💞️ I’m looking to collaborate on Making a roblox game
+- 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me: Gmail. email for contact: nimmam831@gmail.com

+.... means I do not know what to do on something.

 <!---
 nimmam831/nimmam831 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.